Lobbying in the United States: Overview

-However, the term "lobbying" generally means a paid activity with the purpose of attempting to "influence or sway" a public official – including bureaucrats and elected officials – towards a desired specific action often relating to specific legislation.
-If advocacy is disseminating information, including attempts to persuade public officials as well as the public and media to promote the cause of something and support it, then when this activity becomes focused on specific legislation, either in support or in opposition, it crosses the line from advocacy and becomes lobbying.
-This is the usual sense of the term "lobbying."
-One account suggested that much of the activity of nonprofits was not lobbying per se, since it usually did not mean changes in legislation.
+The term "lobbying" generally means a paid activity with the purpose of attempting to "influence or sway" a public official – including bureaucrats and elected officials – towards a desired specific action often relating to specific legislation.
+If advocacy is disseminating information, then lobbying is when this activity becomes focused on specific legislation, either in support or in opposition.

-A lobbyist, according to the legal sense of the word, is a professional, often a lawyer.
 Lobbyists are intermediaries between client organizations and lawmakers: they explain to legislators what their organizations want, and they explain to their clients what obstacles elected officials face.
-One definition of a lobbyist is someone "employed to persuade legislators to pass legislation that will help the lobbyist's employer."
-Many lobbyists work in lobbying firms or law firms, some of which retain clients outside lobbying.
-Others work for advocacy groups, trade associations, companies, and state and local governments.
-Lobbyists can be one type of government official, such as a governor of a state, who presses officials in Washington for specific legislation.
-A lobbyist may put together a diverse coalition of organizations and people, sometimes including lawmakers and corporations, and the whole effort may be considered to be a lobby; for example, in the abortion issue, there is a "pro-choice lobby" and a "pro-life lobby".
+Some lobbyists work for advocacy groups, trade associations, companies, and state and local governments.
+A lobbyist may put together a diverse coalition of organizations and people, sometimes including lawmakers and corporations, and the whole effort may be considered to be a lobby; for example, in the abortion issue, there is a "pro-choice lobby" and a “pro-life lobby".

-An estimate from 2007 reported that more than 15,000 federal lobbyists were based in Washington, DC; another estimate from 2018 suggested that the count of registered lobbyists who actually lobbied that year was 11,656.
-While numbers like these suggest that lobbying is a widespread activity, most accounts suggest that the Washington lobbying industry is an exclusive one run by a few well-connected firms and players, with serious barriers to entry for firms wanting to get into the lobbying business, since it requires them to have been "roaming the halls of Congress for years and years."
+Most federal lobbyists are based in Washington, DC; an estimate from 2018 suggested that the count of registered lobbyists who actually lobbied that year was 11,656.
+The Washington D.C. lobbying industry is an exclusive one, with serious barriers to entry, since it requires them to have been "roaming the halls of Congress for years and years."